 While all detailed budget information is included in Attachment 1: Proposed TAM FY2021-22 Annual Budget for board review and public comment, the following two charts present the total revenue and expenditure pictures for the upcoming year.
 In summary, TAM's total expected revenue for FY2021-22 is \$42.18 million and total expected expenditure is \$60.16 million.
-Please note that as a funding agency that collects the Measure A/AA 1/2-Cent Transportation Sales Tax, the Measure B \$10 Vehicle Registration Fee, as well as the Transportation Fund for Clean Air (TFCA) fund sources in cash but fund most projects/programs in on a reimbursement basis, having budgeted expenditure exceeds budgeted revenue in certain years, it simply means that TAM and its partner agencies are using prior year accumulated fund balances to deliver more projects and programs in that particular year.
+Please note that as a funding agency that collects the Measure A/AA 1⁄2-Cent Transportation Sales Tax, the Measure B \$10 Vehicle Registration Fee, as well as the Transportation Fund for Clean Air (TFCA) fund sources in cash but fund most projects/programs in on a reimbursement basis, having budgeted expenditures over its budgeted revenues in some years should not be alarming.
+When budgeted expenditure exceeds budgeted revenue in certain years, it simply means that TAM and its partner agencies are using prior year accumulated fund balances to deliver more projects and programs in that particular year.
 Based on the proposed revenues and expenditures for FY2021-22, TAM will spend \$17.98 million more than it will collect in revenue and end the year with a fund balance of \$20.42 million.
 The charts below illustrate the proposed revenue and expenditure for FY2021-22 by the major governmental funds TAM has.